Skip to main content

 FAQ Section

 Can I use custom hex codes for backgrounds in TradingView mobile?
-Absolutely.
-The color picker has a little field where you can type in the exact hex code you need.
-It's perfect for when you want your chart to match your brand colors or just have a very specific shade in mind.
+Yes.
+The color picker has a hex input field.
+I use it to match specific brand colors or get the exact shade I want.

 Does changing the background affect indicator visibility?
-It definitely can.
-A dark background might make a dark-colored indicator hard to see.
-The best practice is to set your background, then quickly check your main indicators and tweak their colors if you need to for better contrast.
+It can.
+A dark background might wash out a dark indicator line.
+My rule: set the background first, then check each indicator and adjust its colors for contrast.

 How do I revert to the default background?
-It's simple.
-Just tap the reset button in the settings, or you can go back to one of the pre-made themes like "Light" or "Dark" from the main menu.
+Tap the reset button in settings, or pick a pre-made theme like "Light" or "Dark" from the main menu.

 Is this feature available on all TradingView mobile plans?
-You can do some basic color changes on the free plan.
-But for the full set of advanced themes and more customization options, you'll need a Pro subscription.
+Basic color changes work on the free plan.
+Full advanced themes need a Pro subscription.
+I'll admit the free options are limited — you get solid colors but no custom gradients.

 Why is my gradient not saving on iPhone?
-This is usually a temporary glitch.
-First, make sure both your iOS and the TradingView app are completely up to date.
-If it's still not working, it's likely a small bug, especially if you're on a beta version of iOS.
-Your best bet is to report it directly through the app's support channel.
+Usually a temporary glitch.
+Update both iOS and the TradingView app.
+If it persists, it's likely a beta-version bug.
+Report it through the app's support channel.

 Can I share my custom background with others?
-Yes, you can!
-When you save your chart as a template, it remembers all your settings, including your custom background color.
-Just use the share function to send that template to a friend or colleague.
+Yes.
+Save your chart as a template — it remembers the background color.
+Then use the share function to send it to someone.

 What if the three dots icon is missing?
-That menu is essential, so it shouldn't just vanish.
-Try swiping up gently from the very bottom of the chart screen.
-If that doesn't work, a quick check for any available app updates almost always solves the problem.
+Try swiping up from the bottom of the chart screen.
+If it's still gone, check for app updates.